Mahrooo/Deep-Reinforcement-Learning-TD3/README.md

 #### Second:
 1- clone all files

-2- open "TD3.py" and change env_name on line 39 to desired environment which is defined in PyBullet
+2- open "TD3.py" and change env_name on line 209 and 493 to desired environment which is defined in PyBullet

-3-
+3- run the TD3.py file

+## Easy RUN!
+On the other hand you can do the same steps and run "TD3_onColab.ipyn" on google colab!